strvcom/DeallocTests/README.md

 ## When can I use DeallocTests?

 DeallocTests work well with apps that use MVVM-C (MVVM with ViewCoordinators) architecture.
 Using coordinators helps to make the ViewControllers independent and easily constructible.
-DeallocTests work great with Swinject, the dependency injection framework.
+DeallocTests work great with [STRV Dependency Injection library](https://github.com/strvcom/ios-dependency-injection).
 And best of all—DeallocTests don’t need any modifications of the main target of your app.

 ####  Does it sound too good to be true :-)?
 Hold on…